Poppy is the author of "A Bard's Lament." She lives in Enoshima and likes to read novels and play video games, especially open-world RPGs.

-In collaboration with Xenoblade Chronicles 2, there is a special free DLC to obtain unique armor for Link that grants him an excellent bonus to swimming speed.
+In collaboration with Xenoblade Chronicles 2, there is a special free DLC to obtain unique armor for Link that grants him an excellent swimming speed bonus.
 When all three pieces are worn together, he also gets a boost to his Swim Dash Stamina.
-It's a lifesaver whenever you swim across a river with a strong current or across a long stretch of water.
+It's a lifesaver whenever you swim across a river with a strong current or a long stretch of water.

 To obtain this armor, check the sidequest "[Xenoblade Chronicles 2]" where you'll find hints of places to find red shooting stars.
 Below are the answers.